Dulaglutide interacts in the following cases:

 Dulaglutide has no or negligible influence on the ability to drive or use machines.
 When it is used in combination with a sulphonylurea or insulin, patients should be advised to take precautions to avoid hypoglycaemia while driving and using machines.

-In the completed phase II and phase III registration studies, 4,006 patients were exposed to dulaglutide alone or in combination with other glucose lowering medicinal products.
+In the completed phase 2 and phase 3 studies to support the initial registration of dulaglutide 0.75 mg and 1.5 mg, 4,006 patients were exposed to dulaglutide alone or in combination with other glucose lowering medicinal products.
 The most frequently reported adverse reactions in clinical trials were gastrointestinal, including nausea, vomiting and diarrhoea.
-In general these reactions were mild or moderate in severity and transient in nature.
+In general, these reactions were mild or moderate in severity and transient in nature.
+Results from the long-term cardiovascular outcome study with 4,949 patients randomised to dulaglutide and followed for a median of 5.4 years were consistent with these findings.

-The following adverse reactions have been identified based on evaluation of the full duration of the phase II and phase III clinical studies and post-marketing reports and are listed as MedDRA preferred term by system organ class and in order of decreasing incidence (very common: ≥1/10; common: ≥1/100 to <1/10; uncommon: ≥1/1,000 to <1/100; rare: ≥1/10,000 to <1/1,000; very rare: <1/10,000 and not known: cannot be estimated from available data).
+The following adverse reactions have been identified based on evaluation of the full duration of the phase 2 and phase 3 clinical studies, the long-term cardiovascular outcome study and post-marketing reports.
+The adverse reactions are listed in the table below as MedDRA preferred term by system organ class and in order of decreasing incidence (very common: ≥1/10; common: ≥1/100 to <1/10; uncommon: ≥1/1,000 to <1/100; rare: ≥1/10,000 to <1/1,000; very rare: <1/10,000 and not known: cannot be estimated from available data).
 Within each incidence grouping, adverse reactions are presented in order of decreasing frequency.
+Frequencies for events have been calculated based on their incidence in the phase 2 and phase 3 registration studies.

 The frequency of adverse reactions of dulaglutide: